 After the crisis of the stroke has passed, treatment revolves around regaining strength and recovering any function that you’ve lost.
 Specific treatments will depend on the area of your brain involved and the extent of the damage.

 You’ll probably need ongoing outpatient care, medication, and close monitoring for some time after a stroke.
-In the event that you can’t care for yourself, a nursing home or rehabilitation program may be in order.
+In the event that you can’t care for yourself, an inpatient rehabilitation facility or program may be in order.

 Having a stroke can have a lasting impact on your health.
-Whether you experience any complications depends on the part of your brain that was affected and the stroke’s severity.
+Whether you experience any complications depends on the severity of the stroke and the part of your brain that was affected.

 Common complications include:

-- brain edema, or the swelling of the brain
+- cerebral edema, or the swelling of the brain

 - limb contractures, or shortened muscles resulting from reduced movement in the affected area